 "Unless this Mannix remembers what or if he did anything to him, we don't have probable cause."

 "I don't like organized crime parking on my doorstep."
-He picked up his phone and dialed a number.
-"Dispatch, this is Kline.
-Have Tim Powers get in here with Joe."
-Kline returned the phone to its cradle.
+The sheriff picked up his phone and dialed a number.
+"Hey, darling, this is Kline.
+Have Tim get in here with Joe."
+He returned the handset to its cradle.
 "I'll help you get this guy anyway I can."

-Powers and Joe drove away from the car wreck after the deputy signed the authorization to tow Joe's rental car for local tow truck operator.
-Joe was lost in memories of his accident and his life.
+Powers and Joe drove away from the car wreck after the deputy signed the tow authorization to haul Joe's rental car from the creek.

 "So," Powers said, "you were being followed by this guy.
 Why'd you turn off onto a dirt road?"

 "I thought I might be able to lose him.
-You know, no street lights, turn off my lights.
+You know, no street lights, turn off my headlights so he couldn't see me.
 That sort of thing."